ARTbio/startbio/docs/AnalyseGenomes_2025/Preparing_reference.md

-The last thing we can do for the incoming analyses is to prepare a bowtie index of your Drosophila genome, which will be available Galaxy-wide.

-Alignment programs and a number of other tools use their own specific index, to speed up their tasks.
-Thus, since you will align later reads using bowtie, you should prepare a bowtie genome index.
+Alignment programs and a number of other tools use their own specific index to speed up their tasks.
+Since you will align reads using bowtie, you need a genome bowtie index.

+This year, your Galaxy server already contains this bowtie index.

+# Optional

+Bellow is the procedure which has been followed to build this index.
+If you wish, you can easily repeat it in another history (name it `Bowtie index buid up`), starting from the latest version of the Drosophila melanogaster genome fasta file.

 In Galaxy, indexing tasks are preceeded by a "fetch and dbkey" task, whose purpose is to implement the Galaxy database and inform it of the existence of this genome